-- Budgets for governmental funds are adopted on a basis consistent with generally accepted accounting principles (GAAP).
+- 3. Prior to July 1, the budget is legally enacted through passage of an ordinance. - 4.
+The City Manager is authorized to transfer budgeted amounts between categories within each department; however, any revisions that alter the total expenditures of any fund must be approved by the Corbin City Commission. - 5.
+Formal budgetary integration is employed as a management control device during t the year for the general fund.
+Formal budgetary integration is not employed for debt service funds because effective budgetary control is alternatively achieved through general obligation bond indenture provisions.
+Operating transfers required for debt service are accounted for in the budget of the City's general fund. - 6.
+Budgets for governmental funds are adopted on a basis consistent with generally accepted accounting principles (GAAP).
 Actual expenditures may not exceed the legally adopted budget for any given fund. - 7.
-The budget for the fiscal year ending June 30, 2021 was amended during the year as in accordance with the law.
+The budget for the fiscal year ending June 30, 2022 was amended during the year as in accordance with the law.
 The amendment was approved in the same manner as the original budget was adopted.